 Most of what gets portrayed out there as being “more sustainable” is not actually sustainable.
 I remember seeing an advertisement for this “sustainable” water bottle.
 It contained 20% less plastic than the previous version because the manufacturer started making it with a smaller top.
 That’s really nice feel-good greenwash marketing for a product, but that product is not at all “sustainable”.
 The bottle simply contains 20% less plastic.

 The next level past reduce harm might be called do good.
 This is where a farmer realizes she doesn’t just want to do less bad.
 She actually wants to do good by adding value to the farm that she’s working on.
 She wants to go beyond stopping depleting the soil of minerals and nutrients – she wants to actually build better, healthier soil.
-She sees the value of treating the farm workers well, improving their quality of life and providing right livelihood for them and herself.
+She sees the value of treating the farmworkers well, improving their quality of life, and providing the right livelihood for them and herself.

 There is a good deal of activity at this level.
 We see this in the number of new SRI offerings each year as well as the B Corp movement globally.
 B Corporations legally require that the businesses consider the impact of their decisions on their workers, customers, suppliers, community, and the environment.